-Both back and seat are curved and arched, similar to the form of a saddle and the overall effect is one of lightness.
 The highly graphic design construction is evocative of Le Corbusier’s work for the Church at Ronchamp.

 Mathieu Matégot (1910–2001) was a self-taught Hungarian designer who settled in Paris after travelling, studying, and gaining experience in set design, window dressing, fashion, and tapestry.